asimons04/tesseract/README.md

 The purpose is to make better use of the available space, leave less dead zones, and allow inline playback of media URLs (YouTube, Spotify, etc).

+The full list of changes can be found in the [change log](./ChangeLog.md).

 ## Roadmap / To Do List
 ### Infrastructure